 Additionally, due to being hermaphrodites, snails reproduce quickly in large numbers, often laying eggs right before winter.
 When they lay eggs in late fall, spring could greet you with an even bigger snail problem than before.

-For our gardens, our go-to treatment is a homemade pesticide solution made from this organic neem oil concentrate that eliminates harmful insects without harming anything else.
-Though it doesn’t work for all pests (we’re looking at you, snails), it’s a great preventive measure.
+A recommended go-to treatment is a homemade pesticide solution made from this organic neem oil concentrate that eliminates harmful insects without harming anything else.
+Though it doesn’t work for all pests (looking at you, snails), it’s a great preventive measure.